NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 Here we will document the second option.
 It's slightly less efficient, but it's the same as what you would need to delegate from your CA to remote CAs.

-Step 1: RFC8183 request XML
+Step 1: RFC 8183 request XML
 ---------------------------

-First you will need to get the RFC8183 request XML from your child:
+First you will need to get the RFC 8183 request XML from your child:

 .. code-block:: text

    $ krillc parents myid > myid.xml

-Equivalent API call:
+The equivalent API call:

 .. code-block:: text